elixirschool/elixirschool/posts/2022-07-12-components-with-dynamic-attributes.md

 ```

 We have solved our first problem , its working but it looks so messed up.
-Personally, its redundant to write the same markup over and over again and this is the reason why we opted to use function components.
-However, when we use reusable components we are going back to our previous implementation.
+It's redundant to write the same markup over and over again and this is the reason why we opted to use function components in the first place.
+However, our original implementation doesn't allow us to control the color of the cards in each column.

 How can we exactly solve this problem?